 El Salvador City Guide

 Come, visit, and explore the city of El Salvador’s amazing culture, hidden beauty, paradise, tourist spots, landmarks, and festivals.
 Be accommodated by the hospitality and friendly people of El Salvador.
-The City of El Salvador is a 6th class city in the province of Misamis Oriental, Philippines.
-It consists of 15 barangays with the following names: Amoros, Bolisong, Cogon, Himaya, Hinigdaan, Kalabaylabay, Molugan, Pedro S. Baculio (Bolo-Bolo), Poblacion, Quibonbon, Sambulawan, San Francisco de Asis (Calongonan), Sinaloc, Taytay, and Barangay Ulaliman.
+The City of El Salvador is a 4th class city in the province of Misamis Oriental, Philippines.
+It consists of 15 barangays with the following names: Amoros, Bolisong, Cogon, Himaya, Hinigdaan, Kalabaylabay, Molugan, Pedro Sa Baculio (Bolobolo), Poblacion, Quibonbon, Sambulawan, San Francisco de Asis (Calongonan), Sinaloc, Taytay, and Barangay Ulaliman.

 Guide to Claveria

-Claveria is a 1st class municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 24 barangay with the following names: Ani-e, Aposkahoy, Bulahan, Cabacungan, Pelaez, Gumaod, Hinaplanan, Kalawitan, Lanise, Luna, Madaguing, Malagana, Minalwang, Mat-I, Panampawan, Parmbugas, Patrocinio, Plaridel, Poblacion, Punong, Rizal, Santa Cruz, Tamboboan and Barangay Tipolohon.
+Claveria is a municipality in the 2nd district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 24 barangays with the following names: Ani-e, Aposkahoy, Bulahan, Cabacungan, Pelaez, Gumaod, Hinaplanan, Kalawitan, Lanise, Luna, Madaguing, Malagana, Minalwang, Mat-I, Panampawan, Parmbugas, Patrocinio, Plaridel, Poblacion, Punong, Rizal, Santa Cruz, Tamboboan, and Barangay Tipolohon.

 Guide to Binuangan

-Binuangan is a 6th-class municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 8 barangay with the following names: Dampias, Kitamban, Kitambis, Mabini, Morangot, Nabataan, Poblacion and Barangay Valdeconcha.
+Binuangan is a municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 8 barangays with the following names: Dampias, Kitamban, Kitambis, Mabini, Morangot, Nabataan, Poblacion, and Barangay Valdeconcha.

 Guide to Balingoan

-Balingoan is a 5th-class municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 9 barangay with the following names: Baukbauk (Poblacion), Dahilig, Kebangsaan, Kabulakan, Kauswagan, Lapinig (Poblacion), Mantangale, Mapua and Barangay San Alonzo.
+Balingoan is a municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 9 barangays with the following names: Baukbauk (Poblacion), Dahilig, Kebangsaan, Kabulakan, Kauswagan, Lapinig (Poblacion), Mantangale, Mapua, and Barangay San Alonzo.

-Balingasag is a 2nd class municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 30 barangay with the following names: Balagnan, Baliwagan, San Francisco, Binitinan, Blanco, Calawag, Camuayan, Cogon, Dansuli, Dumarait, Hermano, Kibanban, Linabu, Linggangao, Mambayaan, Mandangoa, Napaliran.
-Barangay 1 (Poblacion), Barangay 2 (Poblacion), Barangay 3 (Poblacion), Barangay 4 (Poblacion), Barangay 5 (Poblacion), Barangay 6 (Poblacion), Quezon, Rosario, Samay, San Isidro, San Juan, Talusan and Barangay Waterfall.
+Balingasag is a municipality in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 30 barangays with the following names: Balagnan, Baliwagan, San Francisco, Binitinan, Blanco, Calawag, Camuayan, Cogon, Dansuli, Dumarait, Hermano, Kibanban, Linabu, Linggangao, Mambayaan, Mandangoa, Napaliran, Barangay 1 (Poblacion), Barangay 2 (Poblacion), Barangay 3 (Poblacion), Barangay 4 (Poblacion), Barangay 5 (Poblacion), Barangay 6 (Poblacion), Quezon, Rosario, Samay, San Isidro, San Juan, Talusan, and Barangay Waterfall.

 Guide to Alubijid

-Alubijid is a 4th class municipality in the 2nd district of Misamis Oriental province in Northern Mindanao, Philippines.
-It consists of 16 barangay with the following names: Baybay, Benigwayan, Calatcat, Lagtang, Lanao, Loguilo, Lourdes, Lumbo, Molocboloc, Poblacion, Sampatulog, Sungay, Talaba, Taparak, Tugasnon, and Barangay Tula.
+Alubijid is a municipality in the 2nd district of Misamis Oriental province in Northern Mindanao, Philippines.
+It consists of 16 barangays with the following names: Baybay, Benigwayan, Calatcat, Lagtang, Lanao, Loguilo, Lourdes, Lumbo, Molocboloc, Poblacion, Sampatulog, Sungay, Talaba, Taparak, Tugasnon, and Barangay Tula.

 Laligan Falls